Skip to content

 The basis of a thesis is an in-depth research paper written on a particular topic selected by the student in consultation with the chair of the student's Master Committee.
 When a student initially decides on a topic or field of interest, the student will approach an Economics faculty member, who has expertise in the field pertaining to this topic, for assistance for serving as Chair of the student's Master's committee.
 Students must follow University formatting rules for the thesis and the completed document must be approved through the Graduate Thesis Office.

-Students must register for ECON 6970 for 6 credit hours in the semester in which they will defend their thesis.
-To register for the course, submit the Project/Thesis Research Class Number Request form, and the advising team will send the student a course number.
+Students must register for ECON 6970 for 6 credit hours, generally over two semesters, including during the semester in which they will defend their thesis.
+To register for the course, submit the Project/Thesis Research Class Number Request form, and the Graduate Student Coordinator will send the student a course number.

 The thesis will be published electronically and available on USpace and ProQuest Digital Dissertations.
 Students can produce their own hard bound copies.